stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 Mrs. Ward could not help memorising it as she waited and listened anxiously, and later on she was able to write it down at Dr. Willett's request.
 It ran as follows, and experts have told Dr.
-Willett that its very close analogue can be found in the mystic writings of  "Eliphas Levi ", that cryptic soul who crept through a crack in the forbidden door and glimpsed the frightful vistas of the void beyond:
+Willett that its very close analogue can be found in the mystic writings of  "Eliphas Levi", that cryptic soul who crept through a crack in the forbidden door and glimpsed the frightful vistas of the void beyond:

      "Per Adonai Eloim, Adonai Jehova,